 My bun is my staple style around my house when my son is not napping.
 I prefer my hair down most of the time, but lately, that just has not been feasible even on the weekends with captain destruction around.
 But I’ve noticed that the nape has begun to look a bit woeful and I have a few theories on why that may be, since grabbing the hairs at my nape seemed to comfort my little one.

 But now that baby boy is walking, things have been a little easier for my hair.
 I can’t blame Jon totally.
 My hair is super fine, and the nape area being the most fragile, tangles very easily often creating those wretched little fairy knots almost in the middle of the strand.
 This is common among most women with very curly hair, and with breakage and the chemical damage that some of us may endure, we have been forced to figure out ways to get that area growing healthy again.

 If you have a broken nape, and you want to find ways to nurse it back to health we have a few suggestions for you that might just do the trick.

 1. Separate your nape hair from the rest of your hair

-Castor Oil is probably the most popular and recommended oil for any sort of mild alopecia or as a general aid for hair regrowth.
-Massaging your scalp is known to get your blood flowing and the follicles jump started, when you do your massage, focus on the areas that need the most help making sure your hair is already well moisturized.
+Castor oil is probably the most popular and recommended oil for any sort of mild alopecia or as a general aid for hair regrowth.
+Massaging your scalp is known to get your blood flowing and the follicles jump-started, when you do the massage, focus on the areas that need the most help making sure your hair is already well moisturized.